 - freshly ground black pepper

 - ½ Tbsp extra virgin olive oil

 - 1 Tbsp unsalted butter

-- ¼ tsp salt (kosher or sea salt; use half if using table salt) (for onion)
+- ¼ tsp kosher/sea salt (use half for table salt) (for onion)

 - 3 cups chicken stock/broth